enze-chen/enze-chen.github.io/_posts/2025-01-30-textbooks.md

 No book is perfect, but I would be foolish not to recommend this first.

 If you want to consider others:
-- _Introduction to Materials Science for Engineers_ by James F. Shackelford.
+- _Introduction to Materials Science for Engineers_ by James F. Shackelford is also good!
 Similar to Callister in organization and content.
 - _Foundations of Materials Science and Engineering_ by William Smith and Javad Hashemi.
 - _Engineering Materials: Properties and Selection_ by Kenneth G. Budinski and Michael K. Budinski.